 What is DML's Document Delivery and where can I find information about it?

-After accessing DML’s website, scroll down to Quick Services; then click on the link for Interlibrary Loan.
+Digital copy and ILL requests can be placed by accessing DML’s website, scroll down to Quick Services; then click on the link for Interlibrary Loan.

 When to use Interlibrary Loan?